I love all kinds of pancakes. Blueberry. Banana. Chocolate chip. Lemon Ricotta. Corn. Multi-grain. And the list goes on.

 - Whisk dry ingredients together in a small bowl.
 Set aside.

-- In a mixing bowl, gently whisk together the oil, eggs, vanilla and yogurt.
+- In a mixing bowl, gently whisk together the oil, eggs, vanilla, yogurt and milk.

-- At this point, begin to heat a griddle over medium-low heat.
+- At this point, begin to heat a griddle or cast-iron pan over medium-low heat.

-- Add the dry ingredients to the wet, ½ cup at a time, alternating with the milk and stirring very gently until mixture is just combined (it might be a little lumpy, which is OK).
-After adding ½ cup milk, add more if batter seems too thick or if you like a thinner pancake.
-Otherwise leave as is.
+- Add the dry ingredients to the wet, ½ cup at a time, stirring gently with a spatula until just combined. (it might be a little lumpy, which is OK).
+Let batter sit 5 minutes.

 - Rub your griddle with butter, then use a ladle or small measuring cup to pour out the pancakes.